These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 - Special Event tickets and Rover tickets are not refundable unless the entire event is cancelled, or may be refunded in whole or in part at the company’s sole discretion.

 - DELAYS, DISRUPTION AND CONSEQUENTIAL LOSS The company’s published timetables may be altered or suspended at any time and for any reason.
 The company shall be under no obligation to convey passengers by train, nor by any particular type of train.
+In the unlikely event your service is delayed, The East Lancashire Railway is not responsible for any parking charges incurred.
+Please try to factor this in when you are purchasing your parking ticket from a Pay and Display machine.

 - The company will not be liable for any loss (including consequential loss) arising from: (a) the failure of any passenger to board the correct train or alight at the correct station; (b) the fact that there is not sufficient accommodation (whether seated or standing) on any train; (c) the failure of the company to reserve accommodation when requested; (d) the early or late departure of any train or any cancellation(s) or alteration to any timetable(s); (e) the failure to make any connections, whether advertised or not; (f) the failure to provide any particular facility, event or attraction, whether advertised or not; (g) the withdrawal of any ticket, pass or permit; (h) refusing access to, or requiring a person to leave, the company’s trains, stations and/or other premises.